FreeRADIUS/wiki.freeradius.org/version4/Home.md

 complex.
 This attempt (bottom up) at fixing the interpreter first has allowed us to make good progress in a short period of time.

-A test implementation of yield / resume in the v4.0.x branch works, and works well.
+A test implementation of yield / resume in the v4.0.x branch works today.
 This development led to the next stage in the design.

 ## Threading

 [Threading](threads) has always been a problematic issue in the server.
 Each request coming in is assigned to a random thread.
 When a packet is proxied, the response may come back to a different thread than the one which sent the proxied packet.
 These issues mean that we either need a lot of locks (which are slow) to manage threading issues, or we try